Last Updated 25 May 2022

 If you have questions or comments about this Privacy Notice or how we handle personal data, please direct your correspondence to: Rakan Tutor, Unit 79-1, Biz Avenue II @ Neocyber, Lingkaran Cyber Point Barat, 63000 Cyberjaya, Selangor or email email@example.com.
 We aim to respond within 30 days from the date we receive privacy-related communications.

 - Directly.
 We obtain personal data directly from individuals in a variety of ways, including obtaining personal data from individuals who correspond with us in any way and form, complete our online forms, subscribe to our newsletter, register for webinars, attend meetings or events we host, visit our offices for recruitment purposes or performance of services in relation to our activities.
 We may also obtain personal data directly when, for example, we are establishing a business relationship, performing professional services through a contract, or through our hosted software applications.

 - Indirectly.
 We obtain personal data indirectly about individuals from a variety of sources, including recruitment services and our partners.
 We may attach personal data to our management records to better understand the services in connection with our offerings, to satisfy a legal obligation, or to pursue our legitimate interests.

 - Public sources.
 Personal data may be obtained from public registers, news articles, sanctions lists, and Internet searches (including social media).

-- Social and professional networking sites.
-If you register or login to our websites using social media or email address to authenticate your identity and connect your social media login information with us, we will collect information or content needed for the registration or login that you permitted your social media provider to share with us.
+Social and professional networking sites.
+If you register or login to our websites using social media or email address to authenticate your identity and connect your social media login information with us, we will collect information or content needed for the registration or login that you permitted your social media provider to share or engage with us.
 That information may include your name and email address and depending on your privacy settings, additional details about you, so please review the privacy controls on the applicable service to set how much information you want shared with us.

 - What categories of personal data do we collect?